All EU citizens living in Scotland must have immigration leave. The type of leave you need depends on:

 Citizens Advice Scotland

-More information about Brexit available from Citizens Advice Scotland.
+More information for EU citizens is available from the Citizens Advice Scotland.

 Citizens' Rights Projects